The impact of behavioral diversity in multi-agent reinforcement learning: Introduction

 \section{Introduction}

 Diversity of skills and behaviors is ubiquitous in real life and is widely believed to be key to the survival and thriving of natural ecosystems~\cite{cardinale2012biodiversity}.
 It enables collective intelligence~\cite{kameda2022information, woolley2015collective}, a property that is not simply dependent on the maximum or total intelligence of team members.
 Collective intelligence in nature emerges from individuals learning in rich and heterogeneous environments, surrounded by diverse functional stimuli and interactions~\cite{baumann2024network}.
-Increasing evidence, however, suggests that we may have underestimated the value of diversity in the learning of behaviors that solve complex cooperative tasks~\cite{chenghao2021celebrating,wang2020roma}.
+Increasing evidence, however, suggests that we may have underestimated the impact of diversity in the learning of behaviors that solve complex cooperative tasks~\cite{chenghao2021celebrating,wang2020roma}.
 In spite of this, current research in collective artificial learning has left diversity largely underexplored.

 This issue is particularly evident in the context of Multi-Agent Reinforcement Learning (MARL), which is typically applied to synthesize team strategies in such collective learning problems.
 Traditional MARL algorithms constrain the strategies (i.e., policies) of agents to be identical~\cite{gupta2017cooperative,rashid2018qmix,sukhbaatar2016learning}.
 This speeds-up learning by training a shared policy from all individuals' experiences, but results in the agents becoming behaviorally homogeneous.
-While some MARL methods encourage behavioral (neural) diversity~\cite{jiang2021emergence, chenghao2021celebrating,mahajan2019maven,wang2020roma}, they blindly promote it via additional learning objectives, lacking principled techniques to measure and control it.
+While some MARL methods encourage behavioral diversity~\cite{jiang2021emergence, chenghao2021celebrating,mahajan2019maven,wang2020roma}, they blindly promote it via additional learning objectives, lacking principled techniques to measure and control it.
 Despite these efforts, the benefit of diversity towards the resolution of complex cooperative tasks remains poorly understood.
-However, the recent development of principled techniques that enable the measurement and exact control of behavioral diversity in agent teams~\cite{bettini2023snd,bettini2024controlling} has enabled novel paradigms to study heterogeneity.
+To address this, in prior work we introduced principled techniques that enable the measurement and exact control of behavioral diversity in agent teams~\cite{bettini2023snd,bettini2024controlling}, enabling new avenues for the study of heterogeneity.

 In this work, we employ these diversity measurement and control paradigms to study how and in what form behavioral diversity contributes to collective artificial learning.
 We decompose collective learning into three core challenges: (1) team play, the ability to cooperate with teammates in long-term decision-making; (2) exploration, the ability to discover the world and task objectives; (3) resilience, the ability to recover from unexpected disruptions.
 Our study spans several cooperative tasks including soccer, to evaluate team play, collective foraging, to evaluate exploration, and physically-coupled multi-agent navigation in the presence of dynamic disruptions, to evaluate resilience.
 We show that diversity is responsible for the emergence of complementary roles and better performing strategies in team play, that it boosts the learning process through more efficient exploration, and finally, that it enables agents to learn and retain latent skills to overcome repeated disruptions.
 Via this study, we aim to demonstrate that behavioral diversity should not be overlooked due to computational overheads, but should rather be considered a key enabler of collective learning.